bloom-solutions/message_bus_client_worker/README.md

 `SubscriptionWorker` will open a connection to the server, and try the following (not all have been implemented):

-- [ ] long-poll with streaming, or if streaming is not supported...
+- [ ] long-poll with streaming, or if streaming is not supported by the server...
-- [ ] long-poll, or if long-polling is not supported...
+- [ ] long-poll, or if long-polling is not supported by the server...
 - [x] short-poll

 ## Development